What Medical Laboratory Scientist / Medical Technologist Do

 For someone who chooses a career in the medical laboratory, the exploration never ends.

-All Medical Technologists are problem-solvers, like challenges and embrace responsibilities.
+All Medical Laboratory Scientists are problem-solvers, like challenges and embrace responsibilities.

 In the United States, the Clinical Laboratory Improvement Amendments (CLIA ’88) define the level of qualification required to perform tests of various complexity.
-MTs are accurate, reliable, work well under pressure and are able to finish a task once started.
+MLSs are accurate, reliable, work well under pressure and are able to finish a task once started.
 They communicate well and set high standards for themselves.
-Medical Technologists have unlimited choices of practice settings.
-Hospitals, independent laboratories, clinics, public health facilities, and industry all currently have positions open for qualified Medical Technologists.
+Medical Laboratory Scientists have unlimited choices of practice settings.
+Hospitals, independent laboratories, clinics, public health facilities, and industry all currently have positions open for qualified Medical Laboratory Scientists.
 Additional opportunities are available in molecular biotechnology companies and in vitro fertilization laboratories as well as in research labs.

 Job Opportunities